chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 ---
 title: "Getting Started with OpenVEX and vexctl"
-description: "Using vexctl to "
+description: "Using vexctl to manage vulnerability communications"
 lead: "A guide to SBOM quality"
 type: "article"
 date: 2023-01-30T15:21:01+02:00